css566/css566.github.io/_posts/2016-05-05-software-measurement.md

 - Delivering reliably
 - Managing proactively to avoid crises

-Bottom line: You must be able to satisfy your customer and know what you will spend doing it.

 To predict and control effectively you must be able to measure.
 To understand development progress, you must be able to measure.
 To understand and evaluate quality, you must be able to measure.
 Unfortunately, measurement, particularly in software, is not always easy.
 How do you predict how long it will take to build a system using tools and techniques you’ve never used before?
 Just envisioning the software that will be developed to meet a set of requirements may be difficult, let alone trying to determine the building blocks and how they will be mortared together.
 Many characteristics of the software seem difficult to measure.
 How do you measure quality or robustness?
 How do you measure the level of complexity?
 [1]

 [Back to top](#content)